 Bees born after mite treatments are completed are less likely to be infected with one or more of the viruses mites carry.

 - The hives need to be heavy with honey.
-If the colonies do not have enough stores, supplemental sugar syrup needs to be fed immediately.
-Once the temperature drops too far, the bees cannot break cluster to get the syrup and they are unable to dehydrate the syrup to the proper level for storage.
-Eventually, the syrup may freeze.
+If the colonies do not have enough stores, feed supplemental sugar syrup immediately.
+Remember, though, that once the temperature drops too low, the bees cannot break cluster to get the syrup.
+At some point, the syrup may freeze.

 - If pollen stores appear very small or non-existent, place pollen patties on the top bars.